rparnas/ry-docs/configuration-guide.md

 This is valid for Windows 7, 8, 8.1 or 10.

 ### Create a Windows Install Disk
-* Obtain a windows setup image and a USB thumb drive.
 * Obtain a windows setup iso file and a USB thumb drive.
 * At the command prompt, run `diskpart`
   * `list disk`